Hulian2000/AkanProject/readme.md

 Akan names
+##Introduction.
+  Akan namings has come to aid out the way some cultures give names in there society.
+We have an example of a culture in Ghana.

 ##Description
 The website was created to be able to calculate ones age and state the day one was born.
 This website it tells us more on naming of one of the cultures in Ghana.